 A Common Sense article.

-I have found that there are so many people that have and use Air Conditioners in their home who really don't have a clue how it works or how to make it work for them at a lower cost.
+There are so many people that have and use Air Conditioners in their homes who really don't have a clue how it works or how to make it work for them at a lower cost.

 I asked a friend one day what kind of Air Conditioner they had, and with a confused look in his eye, he said;